 As a sponsoring organisation, the SA Commission for Catholic Schools is responsible for the appointment and replacement of the Trustee Directors who represent it.
-Mr Daniel Watson has been the representative to the NGS Super Trustee Board since 2005.
-Following the expiry of this term, Mr Michael Critchley replaced Mr Watson from 1 July 2011.
+Mr Michael Critchley has been the representative to the NGS Super Trustee Board since 1 July 2011.